 Well, let’s just start this post by saying that those two butternut squash I bought at the Farmer’s Market never knew what hit ’em.
+The Butternut Squash Soup With Bacon I made with them was truly outstanding!
 I bought them before Christmas, but didn’t get around to cooking them until this week.
 I knew I wanted to try making butternut squash soup, and found a recipe from Food & Wine that called for using pancetta, but I went for something we always seems to have around the house… BACON.

 So, let me first start by telling you I have NEVER, EVER cooked butternut squash before, in the 37 years I have been married.
 Now that I got that off my chest, let me tell you something… this will not be the last time, either!
 This soup was amazing… my husband and I even had leftovers for lunch today, and it’s still tastes just as good as it did a couple of nights ago when I first made it.